jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Have you heard anybody in Germany living over 106 years?

-Q: I don't know.
+Q: I don't know if I'm into it.
+I just think it's very interesting.
 I'm not agreeing with it.

 A: No, that's what I'm saying.

 Q: [unintelligible]

-A: Let me tell you, if they did, it would be [unintelligible].
+A: Let me tell you, if they did, it would be out.

 Q: So what do I do about this?